-BSc Honours Biomedical Science is accredited by the Institute of Biomedical Sciences (IBMS), the professional body for biomedical scientists.
-This accreditation is a process of peer review and recognition by the profession of the achievement of quality standards for delivering BSc Honours Biomedical Science programme which conform to the QAA subject benchmark statement for biomedical sciences (October 2019).
+The BSc (Hons) Biomedical Science is accredited by the Institute of Biomedical Sciences (IBMS), the professional body for biomedical scientists.
+This accreditation is a process of peer review and recognition by the profession of the achievement of quality standards for delivering BSc (Hons) Biomedical Science programme which conform to the QAA subject benchmark statement for biomedical sciences (October 2019).
 It also confirms that the course offers industry focused and professionally oriented learning, high quality work experience, and maintains engagement with its graduates as they develop their careers.

-BSc (Hons) Biomedical Science is also accredited by the Royal Society of Biology (RSB).
+The BSc (Hons) Biomedical Science is also accredited by the Royal Society of Biology (RSB).
 RSB accreditation recognises degree programmes that fully prepare bioscience graduates to address the needs of employers and is an indication that the programme delivers up-to-date knowledge in the right learning, support and teaching environments.
-Graduates from this programme are entitled to one year of free membership of the RSB as an Associate Member of the Royal Society of Biology (AMRSB).
+At the time of publication students on an RSB accredited course are eligible for a free Student Affiliate membership for the duration of their studies and once graduated from an accredited degree, are entitled to a 50% discount on Associate membership of the RSB for two years.